-Liabilities

-Interest-bearing debt (bonds, borrowings) In response to temporary working capital shortages or similar situations, we will flexibly raise short-term funds as needed.

-For funding requirements related to new business investments, we will utilize external funding as necessary.

-Policy for managing long-term interest-bearing debt\

-• Cap on net D/E ratio: 0.5 times

-Maintain net interest-bearing debt within 1.3 x EBITDA

-Net assets

-Equity

-- Consciously maintain capital efficiency that balances growth and return - Consciously observe the impact of non-financial information on - Payout ratio: 40% (fiscal year ending March 31, 2026) - Do not hold treasury stock that is not expected to serve any purpose. - Continue to consider acquisition and retirement of treasury stock
+Assets Liabilities Interest-bearing debt (bonds, borrowings) Cash and cash equivalents In response to temporary working capital shortages or similar Secure stable working capital situations, we will flexibly raise short-term funds as needed.
+Utilize surplus funds to improve financial For funding requirements related to new business investments, status we will utilize external funding as necessary.
+Investment securities and business and Policy for managing long-term interest-bearing debt non-business assets Cap on net D/E ratio: 0.5 times Cross-shareholdings will be held within the confines of raising business value.
+Maintain net interest-bearing debt within 1.3 x EBITDA For business assets, the decision to invest or Liabilities exit will be based on hurdle rates based on Net assets capital costs, operating profit margin, and other factors Assets Office reorganization linked to work-style Consciously maintain capital efficiency that balances growth reform Net and return assets Consciously observe the impact of non-financial information on share price Payout ratio: 40% (fiscal year ending March 31, 2026) Do not hold treasury stock that is not expected to serve any Continue to consider acquisition and retirement of treasury stock

-\ Interest-bearing debt is the portion of debt recorded in the consolidated financial statements that corresponds to corporate bonds and borrowings.
+^{} Interest-bearing debt is the portion of debt recorded in the consolidated financial statements that corresponds to corporate bonds and borrowings